ChristophP/react-model-view-update/README.md

 - `createApp({ init, update, view, subscriptions })`: Create an app.
 This function returns a React component you can use in your JSX as a top level element or child.
 - `useSendMsg()`: A hook to get the `sendMsg()` function, to trigger `update()`.
 It's mainly for convenience, so you don't have to pass down `sendMsg()` in deep component hierarchies.
 Think of `sendMsg()` like `dispatch()`.

+## Prior Art

+Many languages, libraries and framworks have influenced this library.
+Here is a quick overview over the most relevant ones.
+Thanks to all ❤️
+- The [Elm](https://elm-lang.org) programming language and its [Elm architecture](https://guide.elm-lang.org/architecture/)
+- [Redux](https://redux.js.org/) as a state management solution
+- [Redux loop](https://github.com/redux-loop/redux-loop): A redux middleware aiming to port Model-Update-View pattern to redux
+- [React Tea Cup](https://github.com/vankeisb/react-tea-cup): A fantastic port of The Elm Architecture to React.
+It resembles Elm closely, comes with a full system of effects and subscriptions and has great docs. `react-model-update-view` tries to be minimal and focuses on the basics.
+- [Hyperapp](https://github.com/jorgebucaran/hyperapp) is a tiny microframework that follows similar pattern